markd2/AdventOfCode/2021/readme.md

 after 100 steps, count the total number of flashes.

 figure go through it row/column, incrementing each.
-If get a flash, then start recursing on all the things that flash
+If get a flash, then start recursing on all the things that flash.

+Using a -1 for a "flashed" otherwise the 0 value would get incremented again (or not)

+## Part the second

+first step when all octopussies flash